 People in positions of authority often treat distant subordinates with less respect than someone they work closely with.
 Time constraints are at play, and the perceived importance of giving the little guys a voice isn’t strong enough to change behavior.
 As a subordinate in any organized realm, you’ve likely experienced your input being judged based on your position in the hierarchy within which you interact, rather than on the merits of the ideas you present.
 Having our input not be taken seriously entices us to either begin trying harder to be heard, or to not try at all.
 The culture that being selective regarding whose word you listen to based on their position in the organization that you’re in, often snowballs into unfavorable states.

 Our desire for personal success is at the root of our desire for the success of teams we lead.
 The act of legitimizing the efforts of people who are lowest on the totem pole will be the focus of this article.
-This article presents reasons for why you should hear what even the most insignificant people on your team have to say.
-It strives to connect those reasons to your own maintenance of power and personal success.

 A Culture of Acceptance and Its Effects